Harpreetsingh31/React-plotly-gesture-based-audio-editor/README.md

 # React-based Data collection app:
 This is WIP project with the objective to create an app for collect Data (focusing on voice data) for say like speech recognition system.
-User would be able to record voices and calls, then edit them on spot.
-From their the user would the have to option to transcribe and sell their data.
+User would be able to record voices and calls, then edit them on the spot.
+Then the user will the have to option to archive, transcribe and sell their data.

 Prelimianry steps have been taken to built the audio trimmer using react based (Dash) library.